StanfordSpezi/Spezi/Sources/Account/Account.docc/Account.md

 ### Views

-The Account module provides several views that can be used to provide login, sign up, and reset password flows using the defined ``Account/AccountService``s.
+The ``Account/Account`` module provides several views that can be used to provide login, sign up, and reset password flows using the defined ``Account/AccountService``s.

 - ``Account/SignUp``
 - ``Account/Login``